Project-JCSA/FL_Electric_Vehicles/README.md

 * Sam Azhari

 ## Project Summary
-a survey of EV vehicles, charging stations in the State of Florida.
+A survey of EV vehicles, charging stations in the State of Florida.
 * we will be plotting charging stations locations on an interactive map, statewide and it could be zoomed by click down to the County.
 * We will be counting the number of registered EV in the State of Florida, and we'll narrow it down also by County & Model of EV.